Environmental Health Services

 Where are bed bugs found?

 Bed bugs are found across the globe from North and South America, to Africa, Asia and Europe.
 Although the presence of bed bugs has traditionally been seen as a problem in developing countries, it has recently been spreading rapidly in parts of the United States, Canada, the United Kingdom, and other parts of Europe.
-Bed bugs have been found in five-star hotels and resorts and their presence is not determined by the cleanliness of the living conditions where they are found.
+Bed bugs have been found in five-star hotels and resorts, and their presence is not determined by the cleanliness of the living conditions where they are found.

-Bed bug infestations usually occur around or near the areas where people sleep.
+Bed bug infestations usually occur around or near areas where people sleep.
 These areas include apartments, shelters, rooming houses, hotels, cruise ships, buses, trains, and dorm rooms.
 They hide during the day in places such as seams of mattresses, box springs, bed frames, headboards, dresser tables, inside cracks or crevices, behind wallpaper, or any other clutter or objects around a bed.
 Bed bugs have been shown to be able to travel over 100 feet in a night but tend to live within 8 feet of where people sleep.

 Do bed bugs spread disease?

 Bed bugs should not be considered as a medical or public health hazard.
 Bed bugs are not known to spread disease.
 Bed bugs can be an annoyance because their presence may cause itching and loss of sleep.
-Sometimes the itching can lead to excessive scratching that can sometimes increase the chance of a secondary skin infection.
+Sometimes itching can lead to excessive scratching that can sometimes increase the chance of a secondary skin infection.

 What health risks do bed bugs pose?